 The correlator has provision for up to 18 digital FIR (Finite Impulse Response) filters for each 2 GHz baseband input.
-Sixteen of these are general-purpose sub-band filters, one is for receiver switching noise diode measurements (i.e. so it can use a sub-band of the baseband with no [time-variable] interference in it for system noise temperature calibration), and one is a high-performance (many tap) "radar-mode" 2-stage filter.
-The design goal is for 1024 taps, 2-stage for the general purpose filters, and 2048 taps for the radar-mode filter.
-If the FIR chip can be designed for 2048 taps, then the separate radar-mode filter may be eliminated (since any filter can then perform the radar-mode function).
+Typically, one of the sub-bands would be used for receiver switching noise diode measurements (i.e. so it can use a sub-band of the baseband with no [time-variable] interference in it for system noise temperature calibration).
+The FIR consists of up to 4 stages of filtering and, depending on configuration, can provide sharp-cutoff sub-bands as narrow as 31.25 kHz.
+Thus, "radar-mode" capability is effectively built into each FIR.
+Refer to section 8.2.12 for more detailed information.